 - How to Stop Analysis Paralysis and Make (Great) Decisions Quickly

-3. Busy people do not think about their life direction, instead letting others set their direction.
+3. Busy people do not think about their life direction but let others set their direction.
 Productive people set their direction and constantly evaluate their progress vs. direction.

 Industries grow and shrink.
 Some will become obsolete as technologies and market needs evolve.
 Organizations will push for their agendas, sometimes masquerading them as care and concern for you.

-Your role here isn’t to blindly take what media, newspapers, political groups, or even school teachers try to sell you as gospel truth.
+Your role here isn’t to blindly take what media, newspapers, political groups, teachers, or even religious groups try to sell you as gospel truth.
 Your role is to consciously think about what you want for your life.

 What is your life direction?
-What do you want to do in your life?
-What is your ideal life like?
+What is your vision for your ideal life?

 Know that when your ladder is propped up against the wrong wall, you can spend all your time climbing but reach a different place.
-Busy people go through monotony of routine work each day without thinking about what they want.
+Busy people go through the monotony each day without thinking about what they want.
 Because of that, they spend their whole lives rushing, racing, and spinning in their hamster wheels but not get to where they really want.
-Productive people, on the other hand, are clear about their direction, independent of media conditioning.
+Productive people on the other hand are clear about their direction, independent of media conditioning.
 They subsequently work on achieving it, even if slowly, constantly evaluating if they are on track.